DAL-INWK/Design_Fall_2022/README.md

-# Automated Network Validation
+# Automated Network Verification

-This repository provides an automated process to checking the validity of network configuration files generated during lab sessions.
+This repository provides an automated process to checking the correctness of network configuration files generated during lab sessions.

-To use this repository, each student group need to:

-1. Select one student to carry out the remaining tasks
-2. Clone the main branch of this repository
-3. Create a branch named after their group
-4. Copy network device configuration to the branch
-5. Commit and push the branch
-6. Check if their configuration files have passed the tests
+This document consists of the following sections:

+- Verification Tests: Provides information about the tests performed by the pipeline.
+- Usage Instructions: Provides usage instructions to students (this applies only to a specific course.
+General audience can use this section as a guideline only.)
+- Verification Process: Provides information about the tools used in the CI/CD pipeline
+- Software Installation: Provides instructions on how to install the software tools used in the repository.
+- Acknowledgments: Lists the references and inspirations for this work.

+## Verification Tests

+There are two categories of verification tests performed on the lab configuration:

+### Parsing tests

+Parsing tests are performed using simple parsing of configuration files to confirm the presence of specific lines of configuration.
+The tests are performed on all labs and they include:

+- SNMP configuration check: Confirms the presence of SNMP community strings, location, and contact lines.
+- SysLog configuration check: Confirms the presence of SysLog server line.
+- Clock configuration check: Confirms the present of time zone settings.

+The parsing test fail if any of these individual tests fail.

+### Configuration tests

+Batfish is a network configuration analysis tool that guarantees the correctness of a network's configuration file by building a model of the network's behavior based on device configurations.

+Batfish is used to perform simple tests on lab configuration files.
+These tests differ depending on the lab assignment.

+**Labs 1 to 4 tests:**

+- Number of Routers: Check of there are five configuration files and each file represents a unique router (no duplicates)
+- Valid Configuration: Ensures that Batfish is able to recognize the vendor's configuration files.
+- Clean Parsing: Checks if there are certain configuration lines that Batfish cannot understand or ignores.
+- Host Properties: Tests if the router's name, the domain name and NTP servers are configured as expected.
+- Undefined References: Tests if there are structures (such as ACL) that are used in the configuration but not defined.
+- Shut Interfaces: Tests if all unused interfaces are shutdown.

+Labs 1-4 configuring test fails if any of the above tests fail except the configuration and parsing tests.
+The test continues even if some configuration lines are not understood by Batfish.

+**Lab 5 tests:**

+Lab 5 checks include all previous checks and three more:

+- Duplicate Router IDs: Checks there are no duplicate BGP router IDs.
+- BGP Compatibility: Checks that there are no incompatible BGP sessions present in the configuration.
+- BGP Unestablished: Checks if there BGP sessions that are compatible but not established.

+Lab 5 configuration test fails if any of the above tests fail.

+## Usage Instructions

 Instructors and students need a GitHub account to be able to push lab configuration and view results.
 To eliminate redundant work, only one student from each lab group is needed to follow the steps below.

-Instructors will also be able to view the results and advise students on how to fix any errors.

-## Instructions for Students:

-Follow these instructions after completing all lab configuration steps:
+### Pre-lab instructions for students

+To use this repository, each student group need to do the following:

+1. Select one student to carry out the remaining tasks
-1. Clone the main branch of this repository in the lab's VM home directory:
+2. Clone the main branch of this repository in the lab's VM home directory:
    ```
    $ cd
    $ git clone --branch main https://github.com/martimy/Network_Design
    ```

+Instructors will also be able to view the results and advise students on how to fix any errors.

+### Post-lab instructions for students:

+Follow these instructions after completing all lab configuration steps:

-2. Create a branch named after your lab and group numbers (use the format labX_gYY, where X is the lab number and YY is your group number) and checkout the branch:
+1. Create a branch named after your lab and group numbers (use the format labX_gYY, where X is the lab number and YY is your group number) and checkout the branch:
    ```
    $ cd Network_Design
    $ git checkout -b lab1_g99